robert-abc/HTC2022-Sparse-DIP/README.md

 ### 3.4 External codes

-* To make our code compatible with PyTorch, it was mostly based on ODL (https://github.com/odlgroup/odl).
+* To make our code compatible with PyTorch, it was mostly based on ODL (https://github.com/odlgroup/odl), under Mozilla Public License, version 2.0.
 * We also need to mention that we adapted functions from the original DIP article [[4]](#4).
 Available at https://github.com/DmitryUlyanov/deep-image-prior/, under Apache License 2.0.
 The particular requisites are shown here: https://github.com/DmitryUlyanov/deep-image-prior/blob/master/README.md

 Although these toolboxes have their own requisites, Subsection 3.1 describes the ones we need.